gauravthapar/questionBank/README.md

 # questionBank

+A portal to provide smart solution for students to never miss out on important questions by enabling registered users to upload images of question papers under it’s favourable category.
+These further can be accessed by students to download using a very interactive UI.
+Email verification is used for registeration.

 ## How to setup:

 This project was setup using python 3.7 So it's recommended to install it and use it.
 Virtual enviornment using venv is recommended for development.